top of page

 Young children are interested in musical instruments,

-not considered in decision making
+but are not considered in decision making

 Many children show an interest in learning music but don’t get the chance to choose which instrument they want to pursue.
 Prospective students need a space to explore, enjoy, and commit to an instrument of their choice.
 If students are given ownership over which instrument they pursue from the beginning of their experience, they are less likely to lose interest after they begin lessons.